Numbered street: Baltimore

-The city of Baltimore, Maryland, has numbered streets in the north-central part of the city.
+Baltimore, Maryland, has numbered streets in the north-central part of the city.
 The numbered streets in Baltimore do not begin with 1, but rather start with 20th Street just north of and parallel to North Avenue, the former northern boundary of the city, and what is viewed by many today is the northern boundary of Downtown Baltimore.
 The numbered streets, which go as high as 43rd Street, correspond with the first two digits in the addresses of the north–south streets they cross.
 Unlike in Washington, where the numbered streets run north–south, Baltimore's numbered streets run west–east.
 All begin their names with either "West" or "East," depending on which side of Charles Street the block is located.

 Some of Baltimore's numbered streets are well known for various reasons.
 28th and 29th streets, a one-way pair, are the only numbered streets to have an interchange with I-83.
 They use the numbered designations to the east of the expressway, and to the west, they merge into a six-lane road known as Druid Park Lake Drive.
-East 33rd Street was the location of the now-demolished Memorial Stadium, home to the Baltimore Orioles for 38 years and the Baltimore Colts for 31.
+East 33rd Street was the location of the now-demolished Baltimore Memorial Stadium, home to the Baltimore Orioles for 38 years and the Baltimore Colts for 31.
 West 34th Street is the location of the annual Miracle on 34th Street, where residents on one block of the street open their porches to tourists to view their holiday decorations.
-West 40th Street is the location of The Rotunda shopping mall, and it merges into West 41st Street, which crosses over (but does not have an interchange with) I-83 into Television Hill and is the only numbered street in the city west of I-83.
+West 40th Street is the location of The Rotunda shopping mall, and it merges into West 41st Street, which crosses over, but does not have an interchange with, I-83 into Television Hill and is the only numbered street in the city west of I-83.